finnhambly/finnhambly.github.io/blog/agency.md

     Weirdly, I have incredibly fond memories of the months before those exams; I knew every bit of the curriculum, I did a whole bunch of practice exam papers, and I understood every mistake I ever made.
 Having a metric to maximise (i.e., number of correct answers) and getting quick feedback gave me weeks worth of flow.
 And I smashed it.
 I got something like 97% across my 5 AS levels.
 But, while that was fun and I learnt a lot, I still got rejected from Cambridge, so you should really make sure your optimisation strategy is properly aligned!
 If you’re wanting to feel agentic, it’s easy to deceive yourself with the metrics that are most in your control.
 @@

 So maybe we should give up on the idea of becoming überconfident and self-reliant, and simply hack our environments instead.
 It’s certainly rational to care about other people’s perceptions of us and our goals — especially since our ideas could be truly awful.
-But we have control over who we discuss ideas with and seek feedback from, and I think it’s important we’re not doing that with cheems-y people.
+But we have control over who we discuss ideas with and seek feedback from, and some people are considerably better placed to be helpful.

 ## Some personal reflections
 Clearly there are specifics to who we seek feedback from — just finding people and talking at them with our ideas can backfire.
 I’ve had a bunch of weird ideas, but the things that randomly-selected individuals quickly understand and get excited about might not be correlated with what’s actually sensible for us.
 For instance, a few years ago, I had a phase of thinking up lots of ideas for scaling up seaweed farming to single-digit percentages of the Pacific, and got lots of positive excitement from friends when I spoke about it (it’s pretty easy to understand how that could draw lots of carbon out the atmosphere).
 Since it was fun to talk about, I continued to think about how to make it work, even though I would’ve absolutely hated being a seaweed farmer.